l2beat/l2beat/packages/frontend/src/content/publications/governance-review-4.md

 We’d be happy to discuss the 2024 roadmap and learn more about the developments happening in Starknet.

+**When/where to catch us:**

+You can find us to discuss Starknet during our Starknet Office Hours every Friday at 3 pm UTC.

 ## **Connext**

 ### **Community Call Summary**